MedStar National Rehabilitation Hospital

-MedStar National Rehabilitation Network (MedStar NRH) is located in Washington, D.C., and specializes in treating persons with physical disabilities, including spinal cord injury, brain injury, stroke, arthritis, amputation, multiple sclerosis, post-polio syndrome, orthopedic, and other neurological conditions.
+MedStar National Rehabilitation Network (MedStar NRH) is located in Washington, D.C., and specializes in treating persons with physical disabilities.

-National Rehabilitation Hospital was founded in 1986 by Edward A. Eckenhoff, and is a member of the MedStar Health system, the Washington, D.C.-Baltimore region's largest non-profit healthcare organization.
+The National Rehabilitation Hospital was founded in 1986 by Edward A. Eckenhoff, and is a member of the MedStar Health system, the Washington, D.C.-Baltimore region's largest non-profit healthcare organization.

 MedStar National Rehabilitation Hospital has grown from a single hospital into MedStar National Rehabilitation Network, which provides inpatient, outpatient, and day treatment programs.
 The network provides more than 350,000 ambulatory visits annually in addition to the hospital's more than 2,200 inpatient admissions.
 Since its inception, MedStar NRH has admitted in excess of 35,000 inpatients and provided over 2 million outpatient visits.

 History

 Edward A. Eckenhoff

 Eckenhoff founded the hospital in 1986 and is currently the President Emeritus of MedStar NRH.
 After suffering a spinal cord injury which left him paralyzed from the waist down Edward A. Eckenhoff founded the National Rehabilitation Hospital.

 On February 6, 1986, MedStar NRH opened its doors with 230 staff members and one patient.
-MedStar NRH soon grew to be one of the most well recognized hospitals in the country.
-It has hosted guests like Nancy Reagan, Barbara Bush, Queen Sofia of Spain, Bob Dole, and Stevie Wonder.

-Eckenhoff has also received numerous awards including "Washingtonian of the year" by

-Washingtonian magazine and was named “Alumnus of the Year” by Washington University School of Medicine.
-Eckenhoff played a major role in the passing of the Americans with Disabilities Act of 1990 with his visits to Capitol Hill and work around the community.
-MedStar NRH strongly supported Eckenhoff's venture and was a vital part in improving the lives of the disabled.
 The current president is John Rockwood who adopted the role in October 2010.

 Reputation and Accreditation

 Ranking

-Physicians nationwide consistently rank MedStar NRH among “America’s Best Hospitals,” as reported by U.S. News & World Report.
-Since 1990, MedStar NRH has been consistently listed in the annual ranking as one of the nation's best hospitals for physical rehabilitation.